david-cattermole/mayaMatchMoveSolver/docs/source/tools_cameratools.rst

   If you have this problem it is recommended to use `fSpy`_ to calibrate the camera, and `maya_fspy`_ to import the camera into Maya.

-For these reasons, the tool is currently marked as "beta".

 .. _fSpy: